DBJDBJ/kv_file/README.md

+# 2021 MAR 28

+Considering the existence of SQLite this is mildly ridiculous.

+One just needs light C11 interface with SQLite in the back to have **very** resilient Key Value storage.
+With a very big capacity.

+I am also willing to bet that will be feasibly comparable to any stand-alone-do-it-from-scratch implementation like this one. *Feasibly* means: even if it is reasonably slower all the other qualities are moving the scale, far in favour of SQLite based solution.

+This I am archiving this one.

 # DBJ + IOWOW.IO

 Complete reshuffle of very interesting http://iowow.io ( IOWOW - The C11 persistent key/value database engine based on [skip list](https://en.wikipedia.org/wiki/Skip_list) )